 Step by Step towards a Better Future

-The project strives to contribute to rehabilitation and re-socialization of inmates, former inmates and probati-oners in Georgia and to allow them “step by step” building a better future for themselves and their families.
+The project strived to contribute to rehabilitation and re-socialization of inmates, former inmates and probationers in Georgia and allowing them “step by step” building a better future for themselves and their families.

-The primary focus is to enhance opportunities for vocational education of former inmates and probati-oners in the regions of Shida Kartli, Imereti and Same-grelo by fostering stronger cooperation between colleges, state probationary systems and NGOs.
+The primary focus was to enhance opportunities for vocational education of former inmates and probationers in the regions of Shida Kartli, Imereti and Same-grelo by fostering stronger cooperation between colleges, state probationary systems and NGOs.

-To reduce risk of recidivism, the VET trainings will be accompanied as a secondary focus by complementary aspects of re-socialization (psycho-social support, job counselling, mentoring, small granting).
+To reduce risk of recidivism, the VET trainings were accompanied as a secondary focus by complementary aspects of re-socialization (psycho-social support, job counselling, mentoring, small granting).

-In addition, the project aims to enhance to enhance vocational education, training and employment possibilities in semi-open prisons as a means of pre-release preparation for reintegration and re-socialization by piloting targeted practical trainings in prison #15 in Ksani, Mtskheta-Mtianeti.
+In addition, the project aimed to enhance vocational education, training and employment possibilities in semi-open prisons as a means of pre-release preparation for reintegration and re-socialization by piloting targeted practical trainings in prison #15 in Ksani, Mtskheta-Mtianeti.

 - 2-3 month VET training courses at an Integration Center in Gori and in collaboration with colleges in Kutaisi and Zugdidi on various professions (e.g. carpenter, car mechanic-electrician, cook)

 - Complementary psycho-social and legal support, food and transportation allowance

 - Employment support (job counselling, internships, small grants – total budget EUR 100.000)